"Nov. 9, 2012 -- If you're allergic to the metals nickel or cobalt, you may want to consider that when you pick a mobile phone.

 Beclomethasone is a steroid.
 It prevents the release of substances in the body that cause inflammation.

 Beclomethasone nasal is used to treat nasal symptoms such as congestion, sneezing, and runny nose caused by seasonal or year-round allergies.
-Beclomethasone is also used to keep nasal polyps from coming back after surgery to remove them.
+The Beconase brand of this medication is also used to keep nasal polyps from coming back after surgery to remove them.

-Beclomethasone may also be used for purposes other than those listed in this medication guide.
+Beclomethasone may also be used for purposes not listed in this medication guide.

 What are the possible side effects of beclomethasone nasal (Beconase-AQ)?